 Back in 2010, Whistler Blackcomb was of course a primary host of the Winter Olympics, and saw thousands of athletes and tourists in either to compete or spectate.

 I can imagine the atmosphere would have been pretty incredible!

+With fall just about beginning to turn, winter is starting to settle in to the village.
 As a frosty day, a glimpse of snow, and sparkly fairy lights turning on in Whistler, it all started to feel a little Christmassy.

 You can see exactly how cold it was by this river which has completely turned to ice!

 Having stopped for lunch in one of the local restaurants and browsing the shops, we headed back to the hotel for a sneaky hot tub having had our faces frozen out in the cold.

 In the hotel, we were treated to a typically Canadian winter scene – a moose head resting above a crackling log fire.

 Afterwards, we got dolled up and headed back into the village to experience the local nightlife.
 We discovered the Dubh Linn Gate, a wonderful Irish pub that served delicious grub.
 I can vouch for the amazing bangers and mash!

 We had several drinks before heading to Garfinkel’s nightclub for 1920s evening with burlesque – it all got a bit merry!